danbeam/danbeam.github.io/resume/index.md

 - a set of value propositions to explain to folks why they might want to install / subscribe to quibi
 - a dynamically generated, automatically deployed catalog of Quibi's content (w/ SEO & AMP optimizations)

-Individually, I created sites to integrate with partners like [T-Mobile](https://t-mobile.quibi.com) and [Walmart](https://offers.quibi.com/walmart) in order to increase top-of-funnel metrics (i.e. get more users :smile:).
+Individually, I created sites to integrate with partners like [T-Mobile](https://t-mobile.quibi.com) and [Walmart](https://offers.quibi.com/walmart) in order to increase top-of-funnel metrics (i.e. get more users).

 I also led the team that created Quibi's [Chromecast receiver](https://developers.google.com/cast/) (what's on the TV).